hinto-janai/festival/src/README.md

 [`TOML`](https://github.com/ordian/toml_edit) is used for miscellaneous state, like the `GUI` settings.

-`Festival` uses an internal library (`disk`) that add some extra features to `Bincode` files.
+`Festival` uses an internal library (`disk`) that adds some extra features to `Bincode` files.
 In particular, it adds a versioning system.

 This is for when I eventually realize the `Collection` has a mistake in it's structure, or that something should be changed.

-Having a versioning system allows easy backwards compatability, and also could allow for different "types" of `Collection`'s based off the use-case, for example: `Daemon + CLI Client` would not need album art, so that could be removed which would save a lot of processing time and disk space.
+Having a versioning system allows for backwards compatability, and also could allow for different "types" of `Collection`'s based off the use-case, for example: `Daemon + CLI Client` would not need album art, so that could be removed which would save a lot of processing time and disk space.

 The versioning system is quite simple, `25` bytes of data are just added to the front of the file before saving.